 “Watch.”
 With a mischievous smile Cody leaned over me and pushed a button.
 To my amazement the Black Berry turned on.

-The opening screen displayed the message, “Welcome Mr. el-Erian”.
+The opening screen displayed the message, “Welcome Mr. El-Erian”.
 The message faded and was replaced by two runes: one with the caption email; and a second with the caption news.

 Without thinking, I pressed the news rune.
 The screen immediately altered to look like a tiny, two column broadsheet, complete with photographic illustrations.

 The display on the Black Berry was divided into two columns.
 The column on the left-hand side was taken up by a small box with a right-pointing equilateral triangle in the middle.
 The right hand column contained a list of blue headlines.
 The date, which I could faintly see above the first headline, was from exactly two centuries ago: Default Tuesday.
-The infamy of the date mitigated my disappointment at discovering that this device was showing me a snap-shot of one day’s news, and was not connected to a network after all.
+The infamy of the date mitigated my disappointment at discovering that this device was showing me a cache of one day’s news, and was not connected to a network after all.

 I touched the arrow.
 For the next 10 seconds there was an advertisement for a golf tournament.
-This was followed by a conversation between two men in suits, a taller, thinner one with blond hair, and a stockier man with darker hair that was parted in the middle.
+This was followed by a conversation between two men in suits, a taller, thin one with blond hair, and a stockier man with darker hair that was parted in the middle.
 The two men were talking about how T-Bills had just been given a haircut.
 Although I recognized most of the words they spoke, many were used in ways that were mystifying to me.
 For example, the word “market” was used repeatedly, but in a broader sense than it is used today.
 For me, a market is a place where farmers sell produce.
 The men in this video used the word as if it were a substitute for all forms of economic activity, including mining, education and manufacturing.
 Phrases like, “The apocalyptic collapse of the bond market” suggested a religious aspect to the word.1

 The video faded to grey; the right-pointing arrow reappeared.
 I was silent, intently trying to understand the religious aspect of Default Tuesday and the Hayward Quake.
 The two commentators appeared to be proponents of two different sects, one which advocated stern practices and one which preached tolerance.
 It was possible that a religious schism contributed to the Collapse.
 Perhaps these two sects couldn’t agree on courses of action, even in the face of disaster, and as a result broken infrastructure was never repaired and the Digital Age ended.